cheekoo24/school-management/school-management/README.txt

 This project was created after learning the fundamentals of Spring MVC with Hibernate and originally created by: Herman Redona

-The complete ource code for the project is available.
+The complete source code for the project is available.

 1. SQL Scripts
 The SQL scripts are location in the directory: sql-scripts